ngpal/brainspace/content/Glide - File transferring app/Sharing Chunks.md

 See whole commit on [GitHub](https://github.com/ngpal/file-transfer/commit/d4c9ea2632486a2b3c5620011d8caa7123d25492).

-In the [[3.5.
-An Underwhelming Day|next log]], we can work on encrypting the data we send, and maybe even making it work as an actual app with which I can transfer files between two machines, instead of running the server and client in the same machine lol.
+In the [[An Underwhelming Day|next log]], we can work on encrypting the data we send, and maybe even making it work as an actual app with which I can transfer files between two machines, instead of running the server and client in the same machine lol.
 Anyways, this has been a great experience so far and I'm so excited to keep going!
 Seeya!